andymeneely/squib/README.md

 ### Multiple layout files

 Squib also supports the combination of multiple layout files.
 As shown in the above example, if you provide an `Array` of files then Squib will merge them sequentially.
 Colliding keys will be completely re-defined by the later file.
-Extends is processed after _each_ file.
-YAML merge keys are NOT supported across multiple files (use extends instead).
+Extends is processed after _each file_.
+YAML merge keys are NOT supported across multiple files - use extends instead.
 Here's a demonstrative example:

 ```yaml
 # load order: a.yml, b.yml